-On March 29, 2018, Northland, through its subsidiaries, completed the sale of its interest in its idled Cochrane thermal facility for total consideration of \$0.8 million.
+In March 2018, Northland, through its subsidiaries, completed the sale of its interest in the idled Cochrane thermal facility for total consideration of \$0.8 million.
 A gain of \$2.4 million, primarily due to the disposal of the decommissioning liability, is recognized in "other (income) expense" in the interim condensed consolidated statements of income (loss) as a result of the sale.